Abdelhadi963/sharpsyscall/README.md

 );
 ```

-then we need to create some helper function to construct file path & initial object attributes we end up with thr full following code
+Then we need to create some helper functions to construct the file path and initial object attributes.
+We end up with the full following code:
 ```C
 #include <windows.h>
 #include <winternl.h>